groupdocs-signature/GroupDocs.Signature-Products/content/signature/java/verify/jpeg.en.md

 platform_tag: "java"

 ############################# Head ############################
-head_title: "Add Metadata to JPEG Files in Java Applications"
+head_title: "Verify Signatures in JPEG Using Java"
-head_description: "Java metadata processing API to add metadata information to JPEG files.
-Work with metadata standards XMP, EXIF, IPTC, ID3 etc."
+head_description: "GroupDocs.Signature for Java enables the verification of signatures placed in JPEG files.
+Validate signatures in PDFs, Word documents, Excel sheets, Presentations, Images, or ZIP archives."

 ############################# Header ############################
-title: "Adding Metadata To JPEG In Java"
+title: "Signature Verification for JPEG Files Using GroupDocs.Signature"
-description: "Add custom metadata properties to a wide range of business documents, images, audio & video file formats using GroupDocs.Signature for Java."
+description: "Verify all supported e-signatures in PDF, Word, Excel, Presentations, Images, or ZIP files with GroupDocs.Signature for Java."
 subtitle: "GroupDocs.Signature for Java"

 header_actions:
   enable: true
   items:
     #  loop
-    - title: "Download Free Trial"
+    - title: "Download Free Version"
       link: "https://releases.groupdocs.com/signature/java/"

 ############################# About ############################
 about:
     enable: true
-    title: "About GroupDocs.Signature for Java API"
+    title: "Applications of GroupDocs.Signature for Java"
     link: "/signature/java/"
     link_title: "Learn more"
     picture: "about_signature.svg" # 480 X 400
     content: |
-       [GroupDocs.Signature for Java](/signature/java/) is an advanced metadata fields management and manipulation solution to easily view, update, remove, find, compare, exchange and export metadata information from images and document formats without using any external software.
-Add metadata details to Word documents, Excel spreadsheets, PowerPoint presentations, Outlook emails, OneNote, Visio, Project, PDF, AutoCAD, ZIp, Audio and Video file formats along with the support for working with many other metadata processing features.
+       [GroupDocs.Signature for Java](/signature/java/) supports full CRUD operations for document signing and more.
+Sign 60+ document formats, including PDFs, MS Office files, Images, and ZIP archives, with text, image, barcode, digital certificates, metadata, and stamps.
+Additional operations such as searching, verifying, modifying, or deleting signatures are also available.

 ############################# Steps ############################
 steps: